 Born in 1870, Dr. Alister MacKenzie was one of the most well-known golf course architects of his time.
 Originally trained as a surgeon, MacKenzie had designed 41 original courses by 1931, before starting work on Augusta National.
 He designed golf courses on four different continents and his work is consistently ranked among the finest golf courses in the world.
 MacKenzie also worked with over a dozen design partners, most notably Harry Colt, with whom his partnership lasted 18 years.

 Despite his depth of work, Alister MacKenzie never designed a Chicago golf course.
-He developed multiple golf courses in Michigan, but none in the State of Illinois.
+He developed multiple golf courses in Michigan including the University of Michigan Golf Course and Crystal Downs Country Club, but none in the State of Illinois.

 Although MacKenzie never left his mark in Chicago, his partner Harry Colt certainly did.
 Colt designed some spectacular Chicago golf courses and made a major impact on the Chicago golf community.
 Colt’s Chicago golf course designs include: